 - 1.1 The Committee must consist of: - only non-executive directors; - a majority of independent directors; - an independent director as chair, who is not chair of the Board; and - a minimum of 3 members of the Board. - 1.2 The Board may appoint additional non-executive directors to the Committee or remove and replace members of the Committee by resolution.
 Members may withdraw from membership by written notification to the Board. - 1.3 Directors have a standing invitation to attend meetings of the Committee and have access to Committee papers, subject to conflicts.
-Other non-Committee members, including members of management, the internal auditor and the external auditor, may attend meetings of the Committee at the invitation of the Committee chair. - 1.4 It is intended that all members of the Committee should be financially literate and have familiarity with financial management and the members between them should have the accounting, risk and financial expertise, and a sufficient understanding of the industry in which the Company operates, to be able to discharge the Committee's mandate effectively. - 1.5 The Company Secretary, or his or her delegate, must attend all Committee meetings as minute secretary.
+Other non-Committee members, including members of management, the internal auditor and the external auditor, may attend meetings of the Committee at the invitation of the Committee chair. - 1.4 It is intended that all members of the Committee should be financially literate and have familiarity with financial management and the members between them should have knowledge and expertise in: - the industry in which the Company operates; - risk identification, evaluation and management; - project and program management; - information management and security; - the application of accounting, auditing and assurance standards; - relevant legislative and other policy requirements of the entity; - internal control, compliance activities and fraud control; and - accounting and financial expertise; - the roles of internal and external audit;

+to be able to discharge the Committee's mandate effectively.